CareBoo/unity-algorand-sdk/Documentation~/getting_started/developing_with_sandbox.md

 # Developing with Algorand Sandbox

 The [Algorand Sandbox](https://github.com/algorand/sandbox) allows developers to run a local network of the Algorand Blockchain on their machine.
-This is the **easiest** fastest way to iterate and develop using the Algorand blockchain.
+This is the **easiest** way to iterate and develop using the Algorand blockchain.

 ## Starting the Sandbox

 You can follow the instructions to run the sandbox at its [GitHub Repository](https://github.com/algorand/sandbox).
-However, I've found the easiest way to setup the sandbox is to run it via `docker-compose`.
+However, you can also setup the sandbox via `docker-compose`.

 ### Running via Docker Compose

 1. [Install `docker`](https://docs.docker.com/get-docker/) which should come with an installation of `docker-compose`.
-2. Add the following `docker-compose.yml` file to the your project.
+2. Add the following `docker-compose.yml` file to your project.

    ```yaml
    version: "3"